Joyful Dogs of Michigan Gallery

-Welcome to the Joyful Dogs of Michigan gallery — a visual showcase of training sessions, success stories, service dog work, and happy clients.
-Our gallery captures real moments from board-and-train, individual sessions, advanced work, and AKC evaluations to help prospective clients understand the training environment, methods, and outcomes.
+Our gallery captures real moments from Board and Train, private sessions, and AKC evaluations to help prospective clients understand the training environment, methods, and outcomes.

-The dogs shown here are participating in a AKC Canine Good Citizen class.
+The dogs shown above are participating in a AKC Canine Good Citizen class.
 They all went on to earn that title.

 To the right, Penny's owners get an after Board and Train lesson.
 The top video shows Penny exhibiting great impulse control with "Leave it" using very enticing food items.
 The bottom video is Dad's first lesson with her on Loose leash walking.